katiestar99/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

 PSCredential
 ++++++++++++
-A ``[PSCredential]`` object is used to store credentials in a secure way, but Ansible has no way to serialize this over JSON.
+A ``[PSCredential]`` object is used to store credentials in a secure way, but Assible has no way to serialize this over JSON.
 To set a DSC PSCredential property, the definition of that parameter should have two entries that are suffixed with ``_username`` and ``_password`` for the username and password respectively.
 For example:

 .. code-block:: yaml+jinja

-    PsDscRunAsCredential_username: '{{ ansible_user }}'
+    PsDscRunAsCredential_username: '{{ assible_user }}'
-    PsDscRunAsCredential_password: '{{ ansible_password }}'
+    PsDscRunAsCredential_password: '{{ assible_password }}'

     SourceCredential_username: AdminUser
     SourceCredential_password: PasswordForAdminUser

 ..
-Note:: On versions of Ansible older than 2.8, you should set ``no_log: yes``
+Note:: On versions of Assible older than 2.8, you should set ``no_log: yes``
-    on the task definition in Ansible to ensure any credentials used are not stored in any log file or console output.
+    on the task definition in Assible to ensure any credentials used are not stored in any log file or console output.

 A ``[PSCredential]`` is defined with ``EmbeddedInstance("MSFT_Credential")`` in